6 Ways to Minimize Your Rental Property Taxes

 3. Depreciate Capital Investments

-In addition to your direct expenses, you can also deduct depreciation on capital items.
-In a nutshell, depreciation is the natural decline in something’s value over time.
+In addition to direct expenses, you can deduct depreciation on capital items, which is a key strategy for reducing rental income tax.
+Depreciation accounts for the natural decline in the value of assets over time.

 4. Make Borrowing Your Friend

-For example, if you spent $1,000 in cash on maintenance for your property in a year, you can deduct that $1,000 on your taxes.
-If you borrow to pay for that expense, you keep the $1,000 in cash and you can also deduct the interest you pay on the loan.
+For example, if you spent $1,000 in cash on property maintenance in a year, you can deduct that $1,000 on your taxes.
+If you borrow to pay for that expense, you keep the $1,000 in cash, and you can also deduct the interest you pay on the loan.

-The downside to this strategy is that your debt to income ratio is a determining factor in what kind of financing you can get for your next investment property.
+The upside is that you get more leverage to scale your rental property portfolio.
+The downside of this strategy is that your debt-to-income ratio determines what kind of financing you can get for your next investment property.

-If you’re planning to sell a rental property, you have to pay a capital gains tax of up to 20% on your profits.
-However, there are a few strategies you can use to reduce your capital gains and save on tax.
+If you plan to sell a rental property, you must pay capital gains tax of up to 20% on your profits.
+However, you can use the following strategies to reduce capital gains and save property tax.

 Take advantage of the primary residence exemption

-The primary residence exemption lets you exclude up to $250,000 of gains on the sale of a property ($500,000 if you’re married and filing jointly) if you’ve used it as your primary residence. to use the exemption, you must have used the property as your primary residence for at least two of the five years leading up to the sale.
+When you sell your primary residence, you can exclude up to $250,000 of gains on selling a property ($500,000 if you’re married and filing jointly).
+To claim the exemption, you must have used the property as your primary residence for at least 2-5 years before the sale.

-The amount you can exclude depends on how long you lived in the home compared with how long you rented it out.
-For example, if you lived in the home for two years then rented it out for three years, then sold it, you could claim 2 out of 5 of the exemption or $100,000.
+The amount you can exclude depends on how long you lived in the home compared to how long you rented it out.
+For instance, if you lived there for two years, rented it out for three years, and then sold it, you could claim two out of five exemptions or $100,000.

 Defer and eliminate capital gains tax with estate planning

-If your rental properties have become a family business, careful estate planning can help you avoid paying capital gains tax when you decide to retire.
+If your rental properties have become a family business, careful estate planning can help you avoid capital gains tax when you retire.
+This is a strategic way of using rental property to reduce taxes in the long term.

-While you’re alive, selling your properties triggers a capital gain.
-Giving property to a family member will trigger the gift tax, which ranges from 18% to 40% of the property’s fair market value, with only a small exclusion permitted.
+Selling your property triggers a capital gain.
+Gifting property to a family member triggers the gift tax, which is 18% to 40% of the property’s fair market value, with only a small exclusion permitted.

-That means if the person who inherits a property decides to sell it, they will only pay tax on the change in value from the day they inherited it.
+This means if you inherit a house and sell it, you only pay taxes based on the value change from the day you inherited it.

 Obtain your property tax assessment